Algonquin WatersAlgonquin Park, Ontario

-A family cottage on a remote and private north-Ontario lake.
+A family cottage on a remote and private North-Ontario lake.
 The cottage is on the doorstep of the vast Algonquin Provincial Park.
-In the summertime it operates as a private family escape and offers a cool swim from the city’s heat, and in the winter as a warm cabin to nestle in after cross-country ski outings in Algonquin Park.
+In the summertime it operates as a private family escape from the city’s heat offering a cool swim, and in the winter as a warm cabin to nestle in after cross-country ski outings in Algonquin Park.

 Photos: Steven Evans